ADVANTICS/documentation/products/adm-pc-bi25/docs/5_Mechanical_and_Electrical_Technical_Overview.md

 ## **4.1.2.
 Storage Conditions**

-When stored outside of the transport box, the module should be kept at temperatures between 0 °C and 45 °C, with relative humidity between 20% and 80%, without condensation.
+When stored outside of the transport box, the module should be kept at temperatures between -30°C and 65°C, with relative humidity between 20% and 80%, without condensation.

 ## **4.1.3.
 Form Factor**